Sandford Fleming stirs things up

 St. John's with the new Intercolonial Railway (via ferry) ... and so on

-railways across British North America back then was "
+railways across British North America back then were 'Steel of Empire' or 'Imperial Highway'.

 CPR Last Spike - November 7, 1885 - Craigellachie,